 Security – Gatsby’s serverless rendering generates static HTML at build time.
 No server and no reachable database equals no malicious requests, DDOS attacks, or accidental exposure.

-Accessibility – Gatsby builds in best practices like accessible routing, progressive page enhancement and a built-in linting tool to find accessibility errors.
+Accessibility – Gatsby builds in best practices like accessible routing, progressive page enhancement and a built-in linting tool to find accessibility errors, supporting your UX goals.

 GatsbyJS was established in May 2015 as a simple way to build a website with React.
 In 2018, GatsbyJS core contributors, including creator and lead maintainer Kyle Mathews, formed Gatsby Inc to help website development teams build CMS-powered websites with modern tooling.